Active DAS vs Passive DAS

 So Passive or Active DAS – BOTH!

-You may get told that Active DAS is just straight up better than Passive DAS, probably by someone trying to sell you an Active DAS which attracts a premium because of additional hardware requirements.
+You may get told that Active DAS is just straight up better than Passive DAS, probably by a Distributed Antenna System installer trying to sell you an Active DAS which attracts a premium because of additional hardware requirements.
 The reality is Active DAS should be used out of necessity because of building size more so than the performance benefits.
 Beyond cost, Active DAS has extra considerations such as additional power requirements, more possible points of equipment failure, and more complicated upgrade paths requiring additional hardware or complete swap outs.

 Both Active and Passive topologies are relevant today and are not going anywhere tomorrow.
 Each has its place and should be used appropriately.
 Both topologies provide for a 5G DAS upgrade path in the future

 Not all Active DAS is created equal, much like shopping for flatscreen TVs.
 Be sure to get expert advice when deploying Active DAS and more than ever engagement with the lead operator is required to ensure it is a system they support and is configured appropriately else risk having a system installed that nobody will connect to.

 Are you considering deploying an Active DAS in your building?
 Wireless Coverage Solutions have deployed a variety of large venues with Active DAS (such as the MLC Centre).
 Do not hesitate to reach out to us for assistance with your next Distributed Antenna System installation.